 In 2015, an aerial encounter between the United States and China occurred when a U.S. RC-135 reconnaissance aircraft was intercepted 80 miles east of China’s Shandong province, in international airspace.
 Two Chinese JH-7 aircraft came within 500 feet of the U.S. aircraft in that incident.

-Similarly, in August 2014, a PLAAF fighter made passes near a U.S. P-8 Poseidon surveillance aircraft that were described at the time as “unprofessional” and “dangerous” at the time.
+Similarly, in August 2014, a PLAAF fighter made passes near a U.S. P-8 Poseidon surveillance aircraft that were described at the time as “unprofessional” and “dangerous.”
 In that incident, U.S. authorities said that the Chinese fighter passed near the P-8 “at 90 degrees with its belly towards the P-8 Poseidon … to make a point of showing its weapons load.”

 In September 2015, during a state visit by Chinese President Xi Jinping to the United States, the U.S. and China concluded an agreement to govern air-to-air encounters of military aircraft.
 The agreement was meant to prevent unsafe incidents in the airspace near China.